NicoloCavalli95horses/KMS-web-testing/content/01 Notes/XSS (cross site scripting).md

 - hijack a user's account
 - manipulate the web content
 - cause a [[DoS (Denial of Service)]]
+- hijack the push subscription to track the victim’s location [[(Chinprutthiwong, Vardhan, et al., 2021)]]

 Only if the code is either embedded in (inline scripts) or loaded into the webpage, it will have read and write access to the contents of this webpage (e. g. session cookies, form fields, etc.)  [[(Felsch, Heiderich, et al., 2015)]]